vminvsky/personal-website/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Welcome to my humble (jekyll built) website 👋!
+Hello 👋!

-Interested in research that connects ML methods with society.
+I'm interested in research applying recent ML techniques to better understanding society.

 Currently a researcher at the Max Planck Institute where I'm analyzing internet bytes with Prof. Anja Feldmann and Prof. Ingmar Weber.